Sun Fuji Apples

 Inventory, lb : 0

-Sun Fuji apples are a medium to large varietal, averaging 6 to 8 centimeters in diameter and 300 to 400 kilograms in weight, and have a round to oblate appearance with flat shoulders and a slightly slanted base.
+Sun Fuji apples are a medium to large varietal, averaging 6 to 8 centimeters in diameter and 300 to 400 grams in weight, and have a round to oblate appearance with flat shoulders and a slightly slanted base.
 The apple's semi-thick skin is smooth, lightly textured, and taut with a golden yellow coloring, almost entirely covered in a dark red to crimson blush.
 The blush is generally solid with some striping and mottling, and there are also pale lenticels scattered across the surface.
 Underneath the skin, the yellow to ivory flesh is fine-grained, dense, and aqueous with a crisp, delicate consistency.
 The flesh also encases a small central core filled with black-brown seeds, often surrounded by marbled liquid-filled pockets.
 Sun Fuji apples release a faint, fruity aroma and have high sugar mixed with low acidity, creating a concentrated, sweet taste with a subtle floral, tangy complexity.

 Sun Fuji apples are available in the fall through mid-winter.